Theatre Studies

 2201F - Understanding Performance

 This course will equip students with the primary tools necessary to conduct basic performance analysis.
 From costumes to lighting and sound effects to textual alterations, students will learn to analyze a production while exploring the social, political, and aesthetic meanings of the required texts.
-We will study six plays and see live theatre at the Stratford Festival (Richard II and Rent), at the Grand Theatre in London (Kim’s Convenience), and at the Crow’s Theatre in Toronto (Bad Roads).
-Students will have the opportunity to rehearse and perform a scene and to devise a production concept for a scene from another play on the course.
+This year, we will be seeing The Sound of Music at the Grand Theatre in London and The Knight of the Burning Pestle at Western.
 0.5 course

 2205G - Forms and Genres: The Modern Context